aaronbloomfield/pdr/labs/lab10/index.md

 Post-lab
 --------

-There are two parts to this post-lab: the time and space complexity analysis, and the [Objective C tutorial](../../tutorials/10-objc/index.html).
+There are two parts to this post-lab: the time and space complexity analysis, and submitting all your (working) code again.

-The Huffman decoding code was submitted for the in-lab, and won't be submitted for the post-lab.
-The Huffman encoding code was be submitted for the pre-lab, and also won't be submitted for the post-lab either.

 ### Time and Space Complexity ###